cseanburns/systems-librarianship/src/3a-learn-the-cli.md

 but if you're interested someday,
 I'd encourage you to explore Bash as a [scripting language][scripting]
-(I personally script in Bash quite a lot).
+(I personally script in Bash quite a lot, and the learn-the-cli and flashcard programs were written in `bash`).
 There are a variety of shells
 available for Linux and other Unix-like operating systems, but